oSeanChen/oSeanChen/README.md

-# Welcome to me github.
+# Welcome to my github.
 ### beginning of Ruby on Rails webdeveloper, learing from the programing process and trying to write in my Blog.

 ### :computer: link to  my [Blog](https://oseanchen.github.io/)